Chevrotain/chevrotain/packages/chevrotain/benchmark_web/README.md

 - This will generate chevrotain.js artifact in the lib directory.

-2.  open both index_dev.html and index_latest.html in your prefered browser.
+2.  open both index_dev.html and index_latest.html in your preferred browser.

 3. Select the running mode (lex/parse or both) by clicking the relevant button.
     - You should run both scenarios (Dev/Latest) in the same mode